-During Tier 2, further NEPA analyses are anticipated to determine the potential impacts of the proposed project.
-In addition, coordination and outreach (as needed) would occur during preparation of a Tier 2 analysis to engage the public more fully regarding the effects on property and issues such as station design and other railroad facilities.
+In addition, coordination and outreach (as needed) would occur during preparation of a Tier 2 analysis to engage the public more fully regarding the effects on property and issues such as design for stations and other railroad facilities.
 Input from the outreach effort would be incorporated into the NEPA analysis and project design.

-Numerous technical studies would be completed as part of the Tier 2 NEPA analysis to augment the Tier 1 EIS and develop a better understanding of the nature and magnitude of impacts.
+Technical studies would be completed as part of the Tier 2 NEPA analysis and tier off of the work conducted in this Final Tier 1 EIS.
+These studies would provide additional detail regarding the nature and magnitude of potential impacts.
 The analyses would consider avoidance and minimization of impacts on sensitive environmental resources.
-For each Tier 2NEPA analysis, the following project-level analyses may be required:
+For each Tier 2 NEPA analysis, the following project-level analyses may be required:

-- Detailed local-level alternatives analysis, including route options identified in Tempe and Pinal County, as shown on Figure 7-1, Figure 7-2, and Figure.

-- Wetland delineations and identification of Section 404 permitting requirements

-- Cultural resource surveys and Section 106 consultation
+- Detailed local-level alternatives analysis, including route options identified in Tempe and Pinal County, as shown on Figure 7-1, Figure 7-2, and Figure 7-3; - Wetland delineations and identification of Section 404 permitting requirements; - Cultural resource surveys and Section 106 consultation;

-- Threatened and endangered species surveys
+- Threatened and endangered species surveys;

-- Noise and vibration analysis
+- Noise and vibration analysis;

-- Section 4(f) evaluation
+- Section 4(f) evaluation;

-- Section 6(f)
+- Section 6(f) analysis;

-- Phase I Environmental Site Assessments
+- Phase I Environmental Site Assessments;

-- Air emissions analysis in nonattainment areas
+- Air emissions analysis in nonattainment areas;

-- Station-area traffic studies
+- Station-area traffic studies; and

-• Engineering surveys
+- Engineering surveys.